Jury selection begins in federal trial over Floyd's killing - NewsBreak

 Both counts allege the officers’ actions resulted in Floyd's death.

-Such federal civil rights violations are punishable by up to life in prison or even death, but those stiff sentences are extremely rare and federal sentencing guidelines indicate the officers would get much less if convicted.
+Federal civil rights violations that result in death are punishable by up to life in prison or even death, but those stiff sentences are extremely rare and federal sentencing guidelines rely on complicated formulas that indicate the officers would get much less if convicted.

 Associated Press writer Tammy Webber contributed from Fenton, Michigan.